 Green Bay priest Robert Cornell hobnobbed with rock stars, then befriended – and tangled with – powerful politicians from both sides, but treated everyone with respect

-In 1976, Catholic priest and Congressman Robert Cornell was running for re-election in his northwestern Wisconsin district when President Jimmy Carter’s running mate, Walter Mondale, stopped at St. Norbert College in Green Bay to stump for Carter.
+In 1976, Catholic priest and Congressman Robert Cornell was running for re-election in his northwestern Wisconsin district when future President Jimmy Carter’s running mate, Walter Mondale, stopped at St. Norbert College in Green Bay to stump for his boss.

 Mondale asked Cornell, who taught political science at the college, to introduce the vice-presidential candidate at a campus rally.
 When the two men stepped on stage, they were greeted by students holding up a large sign.